-195. Finally, regarding the arguments submitted by the Prosecutor relating to Ngaïssona's intent and endorsement of the crimes charged, the Chamber underlines anew the inadequacy of post facto validation conducts.434 The evidence adduced to support the claim that Ngaïssona 'recognised [REDACTED] as a key-member of the Anti-Balaka' does not demonstrate that the rank of [REDACTED] within the organisation was actually a result of such recognition on Ngaïssona's behalf.
-Moreover, while the Prosecutor states that Ngaïssona [REDACTED], the evidence does not reveal more than [REDACTED]'s participation in these events, namely meetings [REDACTED]: no proof is given of [REDACTED]'s role as representative of the Anti-Balaka or of Ngaïssona's invitation to that end.
+195. Finally, regarding the arguments submitted by the Prosecutor relating to Ngaïssona's intent and endorsement of the crimes charged, the Chamber underlines anew the inadequacy of post facto validation conducts.
+The evidence adduced to support the claim that Ngaïssona 'recognised Lebene as a key-member of the Anti-Balaka' does not demonstrate that the rank of Thierry Lebene within the organisation was actually a result of such recognition on Ngaïssona's behalf.
+Moreover, while the Prosecutor states that Ngaïssona 'invited LEBENE to represent the Anti-Balaka at high-level meetings and negotiations', the evidence does not reveal more than Thierry Lebene's participation in these events, namely meetings with interim president Samba-Panza in January 2014 and the July 2014 Brazzaville summit: no proof is given of Thierry Lebene's role as representative of the Anti-Balaka or of Ngaïssona's invitation to that end.